-Simple Battery Charges in CA
+Simple Battery California

-A battery charge can result in:
+A simple battery charge in California can result in the following penalties:

 - Up to six months in county jail